Last Updated on

 A Perfect Example of a Waste of Time and Money

-Taking on self-removal will surely be a plan that will lead to a waste of time and money.
+The ‘remove my braces’ fashion and taking on self-removal will surely be a plan that will lead to a waste of time and money.
 Whether your insurance plan covers orthodontic work or if it is all out of pocket there is a major waste of money with possible penalties to have to pay in order to correct the issue.
 The aspect of time being wasted is due to all of the appointments, loss of presence at school or work, scheduling around the appointments, time actually having the hardware in and time having to fix the issue once it is dealt with.
 See below to watch how easy removal is by a professional.

 So what is the alternative?
 For those who want to be able to have a removable option instead of braces, there is Invisalign.
 Invisalign is a type of clear aligner.
 Which fits over the teeth and has a specially fitted thermoplastic used to align the teeth in about one year of tiered teeth fittings.
 They are not noticeable in normal settings where teeth are bared and can be removed without damage to the teeth by the wearer.